opulo-inc/ohai/docs/lumen/additional-parts/index.md

 	<img src="img/image18.jpg" width="60%"/>

-- Place the completed `nozzle-rack` into a `2x3-bag` before sealing it shut
+- Place the completed `nozzle-rack` into a `3x4-bag` before sealing it shut to create `nozzle-rack-asm`

 	![alt text](img/bag-nozzle-rack-1.JPG)
 	![alt text](img/bag-nozzle-rack-2.JPG)

-- Place the completed `nozzle-rack` assemblies in a bin on the packout shelf while they await future use
+- Place the completed `nozzle-rack-asm` assemblies in a bin on the packout shelf while they await future use